-> Teachers use natural links between subjects to add further learning opportunities and to show learning is connected.
-As much as possible, Literacy work relates to children’s learning within the wider curriculum.
+Teachers use links between subjects to add further learning opportunities and to show learning is connected.
+As much as possible, literacy work relates to children’s learning within the wider curriculum.
 Each term, children produce a writing outcome for History, Geography, Science and R.E.
-For example, in the Autumn term, Year 6 may write a historical fiction outcome linked to their work on the Romans using the key vocabulary and knowledge they have built up; a non-chronological report linked to their Science unit on living things and habitats and an explanatory text linked to their Geography unit on volcanoes.
+For example, in the Autumn term, Year 6 may write a historical fiction outcome linked to their work on the First World War using the key vocabulary and knowledge they have built up and an explanatory text linked to their Science unit on living things and habitats.
 Some areas of the curriculum are better taught discretely, and topic links are never forced.
 However, where links can be exploited they are, in order to motivate and immerse the children in a connected, engaging and memorable context.
 It is recommended that teachers plan in blocks to ensure lessons are closer together.
 This helps children build up vocabulary, knowledge and understanding to aid them in their final outcome.

-> We measure the impact of the curriculum against various outcomes during:
+We measure the impact of the curriculum against various outcomes through :

 ● Pupil Progress meetings: triangulating teacher assessments, outcomes in books and summative assessment scores.